 European scientists, officials warn against US climate plan

-In this Oct.
-12, 2012 file photo, the windmill of windfarmer Jan Marrink is pictured in Nordhorn, Germany.
-Scientists and officials in Europe say the United States will be damaging its own interests if it rolls back the previous U.S. administration's efforts to curb climate change.
+Scientists, officials and environmental campaigners in Europe said Tuesday that the United States would be damaging its own interests if it rolls back the previous administration's efforts to curb climate change.
+U.S. President Donald Trump is expected to sign an executive order Tuesday that would rescind, suspend or review Obama-era regulations, including those restricting greenhouse gas emissions at coal-fired power plants.

 Discussions